 This surname means ‘harbor rice field,’ and is mostly found in northern Japan.

 This is a common surname throughout Japan and Ryukyu Islands, and means ‘inner paddy fields’.
-Some of the name bearers have samurai connections and is also listed in the Shinsen Shojiroku.
+Some of the name bearers have samurai connections and are also listed in the Shinsen Shojiroku.

 This is also read as Kamida and means ‘upper rice paddy’.
 It is found throughout Japan.